-During Screaming Eagles Orientation, you will want to get your student ID picture taken; ask questions and gather information at the resource fair, where more than 30 University departments will be represented; and take an individual or family photo with Archie, the University mascot.
+During Screaming Eagles Orientation, you will want to get your student ID picture taken; ask questions and gather information at the resource fair, where more than 30 University departments and organizations will be represented; and take an individual or family photo with Archie, the University mascot.
 Check out the list of resource fair participants and make sure to stop by those you are most interested.

 21st Century Scholars